Former NFL players object to concussion settlement

-In a filing with the 3rd U.S. Circuit Court of Appeals in Philadelphia, 10 former players said the settlement with more than 5,000 retirees was unfair because it did not properly treat players yet to be diagnosed with chronic traumatic encephalopathy (CTE), a degenerative condition linked to repeated blows to the head.
+In a filing with the 3rd U.S. Circuit Court of Appeals in Philadelphia, 10 former players said the settlement covering more than 5,000 retirees was unfair because it excluded players yet to be diagnosed with chronic traumatic encephalopathy, a degenerative condition linked to repeated blows to the head.

 These players, including five-time Pro Bowl defensive lineman Fred Smerlas, said the settlement unfairly favored currently injured retirees over those merely exposed to head trauma, and left a potential 19,000 players who have yet to be diagnosed with neurological diseases without a remedy.